Home

 Mission

-We provide peer-led workshops to engage undergraduate students at CSU in critical dialogues across difference to further their knowledge around topics on diversity, equity, and inclusion.
+We provide peer-led workshops to engage undergraduate students at CSU in critical dialogues across differences to further their knowledge around topics on diversity, equity, and inclusion.

 Vision

-We aim to facilitate difficult conversations with students across difference to increase students’ understanding of multicultural and cross-cultural issues, shift campus culture, and foster a more inclusive campus and community.
+We aim to facilitate difficult conversations with students across differences to increase students’ understanding of multicultural and cross-cultural issues, shift campus culture, and foster a more inclusive campus and community.

 Values